dist-svc/dsf-proto/src/operation/high-level-operations.md

 # High Level Operations

 This section covers the high-level processes for interacting with DSF, this is supported by lower level operations that enable storage and querying using the DHT and subscription and publication of data to services.
+It is intended this will be expanded to become the source of truth for all DSF operations, however, currently this documentation lags [dsf-impl]().

 ## Connecting to the network